 Both of these tools can get the job done, and you’ll get a different answer depending on who you ask.
-While R is historically dominant, Python has emerged as the programming language for data science, and you’ll see more and more companies with reqs that allow for, if not prefer, python.
-Python has a robust set of data science libraries like pandas, matplotlib, sk-learn, and seaborn.
+While R is historically dominant, Python has emerged as the programming language for data science, and you’ll see more and more companies with job listings that allow for, if not prefer, Python.
+Python has a robust set of data science libraries like Pandas, Matplotlib, Scikit Learn, and Seaborn, all of which you’ll learn at Codeup.

 Supervised and unsupervised are two groups of machine learning methodologies.
 In supervised learning, a data scientist teaches the algorithm what conclusion to arrive at using a known set of possible outputs.
 In unsupervised learning, a computer identifies patterns without human guidance.
 More often than not, data scientists work with supervised learning algorithms.

 Whenever you see “data” in a job title, you’re working along the data pipeline ranging from capturing high volumes of data to building machine learning automations.
 A data scientist spans this spectrum, while other roles focus on one phase or another.
-A data engineer, for example focuses on capturing and storing data sets for others to work with.
+A data engineer, for example, focuses on capturing and storing data sets for others to work with.
 A machine learning engineer only works with automation and model deployment.
 A data scientist might work on data collection, data processing, future event prediction, machine learning, and more.
-Check out this graphic for a visual understanding!
+Check out this blog to learn more about the data science pipeline and the different career roles within it!

 Data scientists do complex work, which non-technical co-workers might struggle to understand.
 A data visualization is a visual representation of data that is easy to digest.

-The data science process has about 7 steps: 1) data wrangling (getting and cleaning data); 2) exploratory data anlysis, statistical inference and data visualization; 3) feature engineering; 4) model development (training, evaluating, optimizing, testing); 5) model deployment; 6) delivery of results (report, story, visualization); 7) model maintenance.
-You may work on this whole process or a piece of it, but should understand what happens at each step.
+The data science process has about 7 steps: 1) data wrangling (getting and cleaning data); 2) exploratory data analysis, statistical inference, and data visualization; 3) feature engineering; 4) development of a predictive model (training, evaluating, optimizing, testing); 5) model deployment; 6) delivery of results (report, story, visualization); 7) model maintenance.
+For a visual of this process using credit card fraud detection as an example, click here.

-Machine learning is what it says – your machine learns as it works!
+Machine learning (ML) is what it says – your machine learns as it works!
 ML algorithms allow your computer to generalize decision-making beyond the specific data set it has worked with, and allows for broader automation.
+Check out our blog post “What is Machine Learning” for a more in-depth description!

 In its simplest term, this is a family of machine learning methods based on learning data representation, as opposed to task-specific algorithms.
 Deep learning allows an automatic feature detection in place of manual feature engineering.